stevenpelley/python-concurrency-playground/README.md

 + async select() -> SendResult(channel, operation) | GetResult(channel, operation, value) | Closed(channel, operation) - note that Closed needs an operation as you may have a select that sends and gets from the same closed channel and we need to pick one.
 + add(operation) - useful when using the same `Select` in a loop
 + remove(operation) - useful when using the same `Select` in a loop

+### Observation: async locking
+while there is an `asyncio.Lock` class for locking in asyncio (which yields the coroutine on contended lock acquire and notifies/schedules on lock release), there are many situations where multiple variables can be accessed and even functions called without any possibility of interveaning coroutines running.
+Specifically, any block of code in which nothing is `await`ed is guaranteed to run atomically with respect to the asyncio event loop.

+This is somewhat similar to Rust's mutability/immutability type checking: one may not hold an immutable reference and pass a mutable reference to a function (which may modify it) and one may not hold a mutable reference and pass an immutable reference to a function (which may store it somewhere that outlives the function call).
+In python, whenever you `await` you lose immediate, obvious control of what code will run in other coroutines -- the order of events might be well prescribed, but it is less clear and less intuitive.

+In the library code I've read these non-premptable-and-thus-atomic blocks of code are never made apparent.
+There are no comments and no structure to indicate that this is intentional and required for correct execution.
+The following might be useful mechanisms to convey this intent and to prevent changes from introducing `await` points in what should be non-yielding, atomic blocks of code:
++ asyncio.Lock: if nothing is ever `await`ed while a lock is held then the lock will always be available when acquired.
+This hints at the true utility of asyncio.Lock -- to `await` in a critical section and still guarantee that it runs atomically.
++ wrap all mandatory atomic/non-awaiting blocks in non-async functions or non-async `with`.
+This prevents code inside them from awaiting (both a runtime and static-checking error).
++ decorate the above functions/`with` with a decorator that makes it clear that the block is non-async for the purpose of non-yielding atomicity.
++ create a decorator for a class that enforces that no methods of the class may return an `Awaitable`, such as an `async` coroutine.
+Place the variables that must be protected by this pseudo-lock in the class, and only access them through (non-async) methods of the class.
+This resembles a java-style monitor (`synchronized` blocks or methods on a class).

+None of this matters for code that immediately `await`s coroutines and resembles classical blocking code within a single task.
+It only matters when tasks are scheduled concurrently and those tasks access common data.

+## Efficient transactional batched tree traversal

+Consider FoundationDB: a distributed, ordered Key-Value store with time-bounded (5s) strictly serializable transactions.
+Imagine storing a tree in FDB, some hierarchical data structure.
+An example might be storing a namespace in a distributed system, such as a file system with a root, directories, and files, all organized by those directory and file names.

+The challenge here is to traverse a contiguous (for some definition) portion of the tree and act on the nodes with some multi-node transactional consistency.
+When traversing a simple 1-dimensional list the problem is simpler (but can still be complex): visit items in order using a streaming/pre-fetching scan and process the items as they arrive.
+Stop scanning new items with some duration in the transaction remaining to give time to process the remaining items.

+When traversing a tree this becomes harder given some constraints that make the traversal more useful:
++ Guarantee that every node from the root to a node is read in the same transaction that traverses/processes the node.
+    + This guarantees that you know the complete path of the node in the transaction that it is processed, preventing you from interpreting phantom paths that never actually exist.
+    + This is some measure of isolated consistency for file and its path.
+If files are created, deleted, and moved while some large multi-transaction traversal executes in parallel we might visit some files multiple times (it is visited, moved later in traversal order, and visited again) or fail to visit some files (it is moved earlier in traveral order, skipping over the traversal cursor at that point in time)
++ Provide some notion of traversal order between transactions (order within a transaction doesn't matter from the perspective of data consistency -- it's a transaction and so appears as a snapshot).
+    + For example, you may want to visit/process all files in directory tree, processing files within a directory, in lexicographical order, and then recursively visit each directory in lexicographical order.
+    + Doing so can make it easier to reason about how nodes will be visited across multiple transactions.
+As a contrived example, if files can only be moved to directories that sort later within this nested lexicographical order then you can be guaranteed that all files existing at the start of the multi-transaction traversal will be visited at least once.
+    + Within a single batch/transaction you still want to retrieve data concurrently, out of traversal order, for improved performance.
+When the transaction runs out of time there will gaps in what has been retrieved and processed (e.g., you've processed files in directory "/b" but have not processed all files in directory "/a") and this must be prevented.
+    Alternatively, the allowed traversal ordering can be relaxed somewhat, with a cross-transaction cursor remembering where in directory "/a" to begin traversal, as well as to continue in directory "/c" -- this state gets complex and potentially large.
+    + the overall concurrency of accesses to FDB must be limited to prevent overwhelming the storage servers and stealing all network bandwidth and CPU time in a presumably-multi tenant client.

+The goal here is to highlight some specific visitors/traversals and how they would be best implemented.
++ visiting all directories and files of a file system to export this list and properties of each node.
+    + a strict (inter-transactional) in-order traversal exporting a directory, all immediately-contained files in lexicographical order, and then all contained directories in lexicographical order.
+    + example relaxation: files immediately located in the same directory must be processed in lexicographical order but directories may be processed in parallel.
+    + example relaxation: files and directories may be visited in any order so long as each path is visited exactly once (including if there is no directory/file at that path at the time it is visited), the complete path from root is visited int he same transaction in which the node is processed, any inter-transaction/batch cursor has a bounded size, and the amount of work/requests in a transaction that must be discarded and repeated in a future batch/transaction is bounded.